-Think you know about pollution?
-Here are 15 facts about toxic pollution that you might not have known about.
+Here are some facts about toxic pollution that might surprise you.

 - Pollution is one of the biggest global threats.
 Toxic pollution from contaminated sites affects over 200 million people worldwide, with tens of thousands poisoned each year.